A Gaussian Sliding Windows Regression Model for Hydrological Inference: Discussion and Conclusion

 Our experiments validated the Gaussian SWR model in a controlled experimental environment and real-world scenarios.
 Good predictive accuracy on a test set, as measured by $R^2$ for instance, was achieved throughout.
 The simulations demonstrated that achievable accuracy was dominated by the noise level, and rather independent of the number, position, size, and weighting of the ground truth windows.
 Moreover, multiple kernels were usually identifiable, with accurate parameter estimates.
 Thus, the proposed Gaussian SWR model has promising utility for hydrological inference.

-Parameterizing the kernels as having Gaussian densities is easily extended to more flexible shapes, such as Student's t, Gamma, or asymmetric generalized Laplace distributions.
+Parameterizing the kernels as having Gaussian densities is easily extended to more flexible shapes, such as Student's $t$, Gamma, or asymmetric generalized Laplace distributions.
 The latter two suggestions would enable long-tailed lag effects.

 Relative to the more general DLM, the predictive performance of the Gaussian SWR model is comparable on the datasets used in our real-world experiments.
-The DLM implementation by~\citet{demirhan2020dlagm} achieves test-set $R^2$ scores of 0.7 ($q=5$), 0.72 ($q=10$ and $q=20$) for watershed 1 and 0.79 ($q=5$), 0.8 ($q=10$), 0.81 ($q=20$) for watershed 2.
+When varying the number of time lags $q$, the DLM implementation by~\citet{demirhan2020dlagm} achieves test-set $R^2$ scores of 0.7 ($q=5$), 0.72 ($q=10$ and $q=20$) for watershed 1 and 0.51 ($q=5$), 0.55 ($q=10$), 0.58 ($q=20$) for watershed 2.
 Thus, the parametric assumption taken by Gaussian SWR, i.e. restricting the kernel shape to a mixture of Gaussians, does not significantly affect the predictive performance.
-However, the favorable parametrization employed by the Gaussian SWR model allows for straight-forward interpretations of the model parameters: the window position and size parameters are directly transferable to the concept of distinct flow paths in hydrology and deliver information on the expected lag of the runoff and its variance, respectively.
+However, the favourable parametrization employed by the Gaussian SWR model allows for straightforward interpretations of the model parameters: the window position and shape parameters are directly transferable to the concept of distinct flow paths in hydrology and deliver information on the peak lag of the runoff and its celerity distribution, respectively.
 Regression parameters $\bm{\beta}$ give indications of the relative importance of each flow path: while a dominant window with short lag typically models a strong short-term (overland) flow, well-distinguished windows with longer time lags indicate the presence of distinct long-term effects such as sub-surface or groundwater flows.
+From a statistical perspective, kernels representing long-term effects may approximate a constant line, thus adding an intercept could be a valid option for the proposed model --- for the hydrological interpretation, however, a large (slow-flow) window acts as a more accurate parametrization than a model with intercept.

 From a hydrological viewpoint, a major limitation of the Gaussian SWR model is that the kernels, particularly the parameters $\bm{\beta}$ and $\bm{\delta}$, do not change dynamically over the hydrologic year.
 The hydrologic year in many watersheds is characterized by drier and wetter periods, with distinct patterns in rainfall-runoff relationships.
 Related works by \citet{janssen2023learning} on the same watershed 1 demonstrate that the predictive performance can be increased to approximately $R^2=0.8$ using a functional data analysis approach with dynamic regression weights and sparsity.
 Potentially, the Gaussian SWR model setup could be extended in future work to account for such dynamic parameters at the cost of a higher number of model parameters and a more complex training procedure, while keeping its highly interpretable ability to separate flow paths.